 }

-So far, the basic aspects of digital outputs in Arduino.
-In future entries, we will see analog outputs and delve into more advanced aspects of digital outputs.
+That covers the basics of digital outputs in Arduino.
+In future posts, we will see analog outputs and delve into more advanced aspects of digital outputs.